metajinomics/2016-08-11-ISU/lessons/03-the_filesystem.md

     $ ls *fastq

 This lists every file that ends with a `fastq`.

 This command:

     $ ls /usr/bin/*.sh

 Lists every file in `/usr/bin` that ends in the characters `.sh`.

+This command:

     $ ls *977.fastq